SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU7.md

 <!-- MR 10.1.0 [CU19]/10.2.0 [CU7] - FR TBD -->

-When you cleared an alarm group, in some cases, it would not get cleared correctly.
-Instead, a clearable version of that alarm group would incorrectly remain visible in the Alarm Console.
+Alarm groups would not get cleared automatically when the *AutoClear* option was set to false.

-Also, in some cases, alarm groups would not get cleared automatically when the *AutoClear* option was set to true.
+Also, in some cases, after clearing an alarm group, a clearable version of that alarm group would incorrectly remain visible in the Alarm Console, even when the *AutoClear* option was set to true.

 #### Problem with SLAnalytics [ID_33850]